 WLL provides participants opportunities to inform agencies what their needs are and bridges partnerships between government, non-profit organizations, faith based and community groups.
 These partners provide local, relevant information, speakers, and resources to local women so they can make the best farming and conservation choices for their land.
 All of the local work is facilitated through a core group, called the “local team”, which is made up of members of these partner groups as well as women landowners and farmers.
 Women, Land & Legacy is a bottom-up, locally led program.

 For a map and a list of our local teams, click here.

-Women, Land & Legacy’s mission is to listen to women, connecting them with resources to make informed decisions for their land and communities.
+Listening to women to connect them with resources for making informed decisions for their land and communities.

 For women to inform agencies and organizations of their needs and what the agencies and organizations can do to help meet those needs.

 To develop local networks of agricultural women who will decide what programs, projects, and information they need to assist them in their farming and conservation decision making.

 Read more about this program and its impact under Findings & Reports.